Lab 7: Ising Model#

 // Write your answers to Part B here

-Choose at least one of the following to experiment, and observe how the \(m\)-\(\beta\) relation changes:
+Choose at least one of the following conditions to experiment.
+Observe how the \(m\)-\(\beta\) relation changes:

-• as the lattice size changes (choose a few numbers between 5 and 100; set side_size when setting up the model)
+• as the lattice size changes (choose a few numbers between 5 and 100; set side_length when setting up the model); or

 • as the boundary condition changes (try 1, -1, [1,1,-1,-1], [1,-1,1,-1]; set boundaries when setting up the model)